matthewstokeley/js-local-store/README.md

+0.0.3

 A collection of classes for working with localStorage as if it were a database.

 #### Store.js

 Store.js is a very simple class to provide CRUD methods for the browser's `localStorage` API.

-`localStorage` provides a `key value` store in-browser, but functions differently than either `no-sql` or `sql` databases.
-For one, `localStorage` only accepts a `string` for a value.
-However, with the help of the `JSON.stringify` method,  a simple `CRUD` API can be implemented which makes working with `localStorage` easier.
-There are already several great libraries that do this, however I thought I'd roll my own, as it were - in order to be a better developer.
+`localStorage` provides a `key value` store in-browser, i.e., it is not a `no-sql` or `sql` database.
+There are also some interesting limitations of the api - for one, `localStorage` only accepts a `string` value.
+However, with the help of the `JSON.stringify` method,  a simple `CRUD` API, inspired by Mongo collections minus the `bson`, can be implemented.
+In theory, this is supposed to make working with `localStorage` easier, and allow the developer to easily switch between localStorage and a remote database without changing any implementation details.
+There are already several great libraries that do this, however I thought I'd roll my own, as it were, in order to be a better developer.

 #### AsynchronousStore.js
-`AsyncStore` shares a hypothetical `interface` with `Store.js` in order to provide the same set of methods.
-This allows the user to switch between a relational or no-sql databases and localStorage "on the fly".
+`AsyncStore` shares a de facto `interface` with `Store` in order to provide the same set of methods asychronously.

 #### Manager.js
 The `CollectionManager` class is meant to provide a high-level programmatc API for working with `Store.js`.
-There are some naming and redundancy issues in this current version.
+There are some issues implementing patterns correctly in this version, namely - the collection manager is limited to managing a single `Store` instead of multiple `Stores`.

 #### Example Implementation